cogentcore/core/README.md

 After the type declaration of *each* enum, add one of the following two comment directives:

 * `//enums:enum` for standard enums
-* `//enums:bitflag` for bit flag enums (see below for more information)
+* `//enums:bitflag` for bit flag enums (see [Bit flag enums](#bit-flag-enums) for more information)

-For example,
+Then, declare your enum values in a constant block using `iota`.
+The constant values can be unsequential, offset, and/or negative, but most enums are typically none of those.
+Also, you can declare aliases for values.
+For example:

 ```go
 package mypackage